MedNet File Link

 Identical high-stakes exams are required for at least the first two years that a course is offered.
-As statistical analysis of exam questions accumulates, it is conceivable that course management teams may build exams that are identically blueprinted to course-level and session-level learning objectives and have identical item difficulty (p value); discrimination index (point biserial); and function of distractors.
+All students will be provided an opportunity to review IUSM-generated course exams (excluding NBME and remedial exams) in a secure, proctored environment.
+Exam reviews will occur within several days after the exam.
+As statistical analysis of exam questions accumulates, it is conceivable that course management teams may build exams that are identically blueprinted to course- level and session-level learning objectives and have identical item difficulty (p value); discrimination index (point biserial); and function of distractors.
 Question banks assembled by the course management teams would enable faculty members to select assessment questions that would render equivalent assessments.
 Equivalence is subject to confirmation by statistical analysis of exam data and comparison of course outcomes to measures of external validity, such as standardized exams (e.g., NBME shelf exams).

 Lower-stakes assessments, such as quizzes that do not substantially (less than 5 percent total) contribute to students’ grades must be equivalent, although not identical.
 However, because quizzes shape students’ expectations for higher-stakes assessments, course management teams are encouraged to develop assessment review processes that promote equivalence in quiz content and format.

 Phase 1 attendance policy is explained in the Schedule Conflicts, Absences, and Vacations Policy.

 Phase 1 grading policy is explained in the Grade Policy for Phase 1 Courses.